 With a 5-1 vote Thursday night, West Hollywood’s Planning Commission approved a controversial senior congregate-living facility that will be built behind and beside two historically designated houses on Palm Avenue.

-After a four-hour hearing, the Commission gave its blessing to the proposed senior congregate-care housing facility located at 923-931 Palm Ave., just north of Cynthia Street.
+After a hearing that took up four hours of a six-hour-long meeting, the Commission gave its blessing to the proposed senior congregate-care housing facility located at 923-931 Palm Ave., just north of Cynthia Street.
 Two historic bungalows built in 1902 already on the site will be incorporated into the project.

 Designed by WeHo-based architect Ed Levin, the project includes a new, four-story, 33,460-square foot, 48-room, L-shaped building at 923 Palm Ave. and extends into the backyards of the two historic properties at 927 and 931 Palm Ave.
 Plans call for the bungalow at 927 Palm to be used for administrative offices, while the 931 Palm bungalow would be used for residential housing for a total of 49 units on the property.